MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

 You can also set up Cues in a wide layout.
 With the wide layout, a single Cue group displays the entire width of the workspace.
 Instead of tiles, Cues display large values.

 ### Action Cues
-Action Cues act as links that can open another resource, like another page, a video, or URL.
+Action Cues act as links that perform a task or operation, like opening another page, starting a video, targeting an another resource or URL, or running code.
 Action-based Cues display only as tiles.
 They will arrange on the workspace just like field-base Cues that use the default layout.

 >[!IMPORTANT]
 >Do not include action Cues in a Cue group that uses the wide layout.
 If you do, the wide layout will be ignored and the Cue group will use the default layout.

-## Creating Field-based Cues
+## Creating field-based Cues
 The implementation of a Cue involves the following elements:

 -   A table object with a field that holds the data that is contained in the Cue at runtime.